Contact information

 Introduction to MANET; Incident Analysis & Response Theory

-The first half of the session will cover the characteristics of mobile ad hoc networks (MANET), their applications and common security vulnerabilities.
-The rest of the day will focus on the concepts and practical processes of incident analysis and response.
+This session covers the characteristics of mobile ad hoc networks (MANET), their applications and common security vulnerabilities.
+It will also focus on the concepts and practical processes of incident analysis and response.

 Topics